defaultxr/fluxus-mode/README.md

 Usage
 =====

+- Use C-c C-o to start Fluxus from Emacs.
 - Use C-c C-c to evaluate the current top-level defun in the buffer.
 - Use C-c C-f to evaluate the whole buffer.